ReNF: Rethinking the Design of Neural Long-Term Time Series Forecasters: Abstract

 \section{Abstract}

-Neural Forecasters (NFs) are a cornerstone of Long-term Time Series Forecasting (LTSF).
-However, progress has been hampered by an overemphasis on architectural complexity at the expense of fundamental forecasting principles.
-In this work, we return to first principles to redesign the LTSF paradigm.
-We begin by introducing a Multiple Neural Forecasting Proposition that provides a theoretical motivation for our approach.
-We propose Boosted Direct Output (BDO), a novel forecasting paradigm that synergistically hybridizes the causal nature of Auto-Regressive (AR) models with the stability of Direct Output (DO).
-In addition, we stabilize the learning process by smoothly tracking the model's parameters.
-Extensive experiments show that these principled improvements enable a simple MLP to achieve state-of-the-art performance, outperforming recent, complex models in nearly all cases, without any specific considerations in the area.
-Finally, we empirically verify our proposition, establishing a dynamic performance bound and identifying promising directions for future research.
-The code for review is available at: \url{}.
+Neural Forecasters (NFs) have become a cornerstone of Long-term Time Series Forecasting (LTSF).
+However, recent progress has been hampered by an overemphasis on architectural complexity at the expense of fundamental forecasting structures.
+In this work, we revisit principled designs of LTSF.
+We begin by formulating a Variance Reduction Hypothesis (VRH), positing that generating and combining multiple forecasts is essential to reducing the inherent uncertainty of NFs.
+Guided by this, we propose Boosted Direct Output (BDO), a streamlined paradigm that synergistically hybridizes the causal structure of Auto-Regressive (AR) with the stability of Direct Output (DO), while implicitly realizing the principle of forecast combination within a single network.
+Furthermore, we mitigate a critical validation-test generalization gap by employing parameter smoothing to stabilize optimization.
+Extensive experiments demonstrate that these trivial yet principled improvements enable a direct temporal MLP to outperform recent, complex state-of-the-art models in nearly all benchmarks, without relying on intricate inductive biases.
+Finally, we empirically verify our hypothesis, establishing a dynamic performance bound that highlights promising directions for future research.
+The code is publicly available at: \url{https://github.com/Luoauoa/ReNF}.